Marinela26/Real-Time-Bus-Tracker/README.md

 ## Future Improvement

-- Using the API's from differnt cities around the world to fetch data to illustrate lines of public transportation.
+- Using the API's from differnt cities around the world to fetch data used illustrate lines of public transportation.
 - Change the marker's appearance into different shapes.